 Interaction with Aviation

 Offshore renewable energy sites also display navigational warning lights prescribed by the national aviation authority.
-These lights are normally red and have various characteristics depending on the national requirement, they are also higher powered and visible from longer ranges than marine AtoN so the mariner will see these first and should take care not to confuse these with smaller vessel navigation lights.
+These lights are normally red and have various characteristics depending on the national requirement, they are also higher powered and visible from longer ranges than Marine Aids to Navigation so the mariner will see these first and should take care not to confuse these with smaller vessels’ navigation lights.

 INCIDENT RESPONSE